HanoverStatsLabs/resources/labs/Lab6Instructions.md

 ## Height and Sex / Paneled Histogram

 4. Because of the difference in average heights for males as compared to females, we might have expected the histogram to be clearly bimodal.
 Indeed, with a boxplot we can see this difference.
-Draw a `bwplot` of `sex~height` now, using the `heightSubset` data.
+Draw a `bwplot` of `sex~height` now, using the `brfssSubset` data.

     As a companion to the `bwplot`, let's also make a histogram which is paneled by sex.
 Notice the use of the formula `~height|sex` for height versus sex, and the `layout=c(1,2)` option for forcing the panels to line up vertically (1 column, 2 rows):
     ```r
-    histogram(~height|sex, data=heightSubset, breaks=myBreaks, layout=c(1,2))
+    histogram(~height|sex, data=brfssSubset, breaks=myBreaks, layout=c(1,2))
     ```
     Use the boxplot and the paneled histogram to explain why the original histogram does not show a clear bimodal pattern.